 How to Provide Comments

-Due to the large volume of anticipated comments, ASH only accepts responses via an online survey.
-The survey is intended to collect quantitative and qualitative feedback about the draft recommendations that will be useful for the guideline panel and for ASH.
+ASH only accepts responses to draft recommendations via online surveys, which are intended to collect quantitative and qualitative feedback that is useful for the guideline panel and for ASH.

 By downloading the draft recommendations, participants agree to adhere to the following terms of the open comment period: